elixir-mint/mint/pages/Architecture.md

 # Architecture

 Mint is an HTTP client with a process-less architecture.
 Mint provides an API where the HTTP connection is represented by a functional and immutable data structure, a **connection**.
 Every operation you do on the connection (like sending a request) returns an updated connection.
-A connection wraps a socket that is in active mode.
+A connection wraps a socket that is in active mode (with `active: :once`).
 Messages coming from the socket are delivered to the process that created the connection.
 You can hand those messages to Mint so that they can be parsed into responses.

 Having a process-less architecture makes Mint a powerful and composable HTTP client.
 The developer has more flexibility compared to a client that forces an interface that includes processes.
 A Mint connection can be stored inside any kind of process, such as GenServers or GenStage processes.